 HOP ON A BIKE

 If a dumpling overdose is straining your belt buckle, also consider making 2019 your healthiest year yet.
 You could hit the gym at the Richmond Olympic Oval or try the ninja course at Apex Adventure Plex.
 Or you could take full advantage of the fact that Richmond—recently designated a Global Active City alongside Hamburg, Liverpool, Lillehammer, and more—is a great cycling city.
-There are more than 80km of dedicated trails here with a mostly flat topography that makes cycling accessible for almost everyone.
-If you’re not quite ready to buy some new wheels for your new pastime, rent a bike from Village Bikes or U-bicycle.
+There are more than 80km of dedicated trails here, with a mostly flat topography that makes cycling accessible for almost everyone.
+If you’re not quite ready to buy some new wheels for your new pastime, rent a bike from Village Bikes.

 VISIT A TEMPLE